GoogleCloudPlatform/cluster-toolkit/community/modules/file-system/Intel-DAOS/README.md

 ## Examples

-Multiple fully working examples of a DAOS deployment and how it can be used in conjunction with Slurm [can be found in the community examples folder](../../../examples/intel/).
+Working examples of a DAOS deployment and how it can be used in conjunction with Slurm [can be found in the community examples folder](../../../examples/intel/).

-Using the DAOS server implies that one has DAOS server images created as [instructed in the images section here](https://github.com/daos-stack/google-cloud-daos/tree/main/images).
+Using the DAOS server module implies that one has DAOS server images created as [instructed in the images section here](https://github.com/daos-stack/google-cloud-daos/tree/main/images).

 A full list of module parameters can be found at [the DAOS Server module README](https://github.com/daos-stack/google-cloud-daos/tree/main/terraform/modules/daos_server).